MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-07.md

 Welcome to the seventh edition of the [Sui Developer Newsletter - [https://sui.io/dev-newsletter](https://sui.io/dev-newsletter).

 Do you want to showcase your tool, SDK, or other artifact that might be useful for developers building on Sui?
 We now accept submissions from the community through the GitHub repository: [https://github.com/MystenLabs/sui-dev-newsletter/](https://github.com/MystenLabs/sui-dev-newsletter/).
-Check out the repository to find more information.

 We are eager for your feedback on what you would like to see in the newsletter--tag [@SuiFoundation](https://twitter.com/@SuiFoundation), join our [Discord](https://discord.gg/sui) community, or ask on the [developer forums](https://forums.sui.io/).